CS171-Staff/cs171-su23-website/policies.md

 ## Prerequisites

-Since cryptography is fundamentally reliant on both math and programming, we require familiar with discrete mathematics (CS 70) and basic programming experience (CS 61A or CS 61B level).
-A class in algorithms (CS 170) and abstract algebra (Math 113) are helpful, but not required.
+Since cryptography is founded upon mathematics, we require familiar with discrete mathematics (CS 70).
+Basic programming experience, a class in algorithms (CS 170), and abstract algebra (Math 113) are helpful, but not required.
 No prior cryptography experience is assumed.

 ## Lecture